menny/docker_android/README.md

 * Platform tools 32.0.0
 * Build Tools 32.0.0
 * SDK API 32
-* Compressed and squashed into one layer.
+* Compressed and squashed into one layer (where makes sense).

 **NOTE:** This image does not contain NDK.
 You can use [this](https://github.com/menny/docker_android/tree/master/android_ndk) for an image with the latest NDK.
 Also, check out a _Proof-of-Concept_ [Docker image](https://github.com/menny/docker_android/tree/master/android_studio) that has Android Studio running inside Docker!